maxim-danilov/maxim-danilov.github.io/_posts/2018-07-06-turning-vim-into-an-javascript-ide.markdown

 ![image-title-here](/assets/img/0001.png){:class="img-responsive"}

 ## Install the syntax highlighting plugin
-A syntax hignlignter assists programmers when reading and analysing code.
+A syntax highlighting assists programmers when reading and analyzing code.
 We will install this plugin:
 [https://github.com/pangloss/vim-javascript](https://github.com/pangloss/vim-javascript)

-We need add this line to `.vimrc` into plugins section:
+We need add this line to `.vimrc` into the plugins section:

 `Plugin 'pangloss/vim-javascript'`